ordinals/ord/docs/src/runes/specification.md

 LEB128 varints are encoded as sequence of bytes, each of which has the most-significant bit set, except for the last.

-If an LEB128 varint contains more than 18 bytes, would overflow a u128, or is truncated, meaning that the end of the payload buffer is reached before encountering a byte with the continuation bit not set, the decoded runestone is a cenotaph with no etching, mint, or edicts.
+If a LEB128 varint contains more than 18 bytes, would overflow a u128, or is truncated, meaning that the end of the payload buffer is reached before encountering a byte with the continuation bit not set, the decoded runestone is a cenotaph with no etching, mint, or edicts.